 On the flip side, there’s the responsibility to avoid some of the issues that plagued the first game, which was famously launched too early.
 Over the last few months, it became clear that to stick to our original date would risk repeating that mistake.
 We won’t do that.
 In the end, everyone working on this game wants to offer you the best Bloodlines 2 we can," it's written in the statement.

-The devs also said that they will continue to share insights into the development of Bloodlines 2 to keep the fans updated and they also opened up a Reddit thread where they will be answering the questions from the upcoming Bloodlines stream.
+The devs also said that they will continue to share insights into the development of Bloodlines 2 to keep the fans updated and they also opened up where they will be answering the questions from the upcoming Bloodlines stream.

 While the delay news will be disappointing to some, many will welcome it since it's always good when the developers take their time, rather than rush and release an unfinished title.
 "A delayed game is eventually good.
 A bad game is bad forever," as Nintendo's Shigeru Miyamoto once said.